opencog/atomspace-bridge/README.md

 Primary and Foreign Keys
 ------------------------
-The biggest question is what to do with primary and foreign keys.
+The biggest design question is what to do with primary and foreign keys.
 The simplest solution is to "do nothing" and just import rows from SQL straight-up.
-Whatever primary/foreign keys are in the SQL tables will also appear in the AtomSpace, and will be joined automatically, as is the convention for the AtomSpace.
-Writing complex queries appears to be straight-forward (easier than writing SQL queries).
+Whatever primary/foreign keys are in the SQL tables, they will also appear in the AtomSpace.
+They will join automatically, due to fundamental AtomSpace architecture.
+With this solution, writing complex queries appears to be straight-forward (and easier than writing SQL queries).
 This works and is surprisingly flexible.

 Other mappings are possible; however, there is no natural way of asking Postgres which table columns are foreign keys, and which other tables